rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/27_lecture-M3.md

 	- in code , in bash programming , <br>> "`|`" : used for OR <br>> "`&`" : used to run processes in background , so this code will run in background ✔
 	- More about "`|`" in Bash : [command line - What does the linux pipe symbol "|" do? - Super User](https://superuser.com/questions/756158/what-does-the-linux-pipe-symbol-do)
 	- Q : what's happening in code ✔<br>Ans : we "add()" function "add | add &" : means we called the same function twice in block of code <br>- after the end of it , again called the function <br>- due to this , the function will call again & again itself recursively
-	- so this function continuously call itself again & again - then at the end , it'll increase system's processing power - aka DOS attack ✔
+	- so this function continuously call itself again & again - then at the end , it'll increase system's processing power <br>- aka DOS attack ✔
 	- in Bash programming , we use "`:`" instead of "add"
 - in Bash Programming
 	- the code `:(){ :|:& };:` aka "`fork() Bomb` ✔